 Bishop’s Bridge – Despite the many architectural gems around the Gothic Quarter, one of the most photographed sites is on Career del Bisbe or Bishop’s Street.
 The Neo-Gothic bridge known as Pont del Bisbe or Bishop’s Bridge is a popular spot for young women especially posing for the ideal social media shot.

 The bridge connects the Casa dels Cononges (Catalonia’s presidential palace) and the Palau de la Generalitat building.
-It was built for the Barcelona International Exposition in 1929.
+They built it for the Barcelona International Exposition in 1929.

 Shopping Tip: For anyone who likes locally made souvenirs and items, espadrille shoes are the ideal gifts to buy for yourself and to take home.
-Espadrilles are typical Spanish shoes which have canvas upper portion and the soles are made of espart which are a type of Mediterranean grass to make rope.
+Espadrilles are typical Spanish shoes.
+The upper part is made of canvas, and the soles are crafted from espart, a type of Mediterranean grass used to make rope.

 Visit La Manual Alpargatera which was the first store in the area and where you can still see some of the workers making the shoes.
 Check out other stores like 2espadrilles and Toni Pons.